VueGWT/vue-gwt/docs-source/book/ide-setup/intellij.md

 First, install the [IntelliJ Vue GWT Plugin](https://plugins.jetbrains.com/plugin/10441-vue-gwt).
 This will make IntelliJ re-process your Components templates when you save them.

-You can find it in your IDE in `Preferences > Plugins > Browse Repositories... > Vue GWT`
+You can find it in your IDE in `Preferences > Plugins > Browse Repositories... > Vue GWT`.

 ## ✅ Enable Auto Build